BernieHuang2008/MercurySQL/docs/source/modules/gensql.rst

 Advanced APIs
 -------------

-.. autoclass:: MercurySQLite.gensql.DataBase
+.. autoclass:: MercurySQLite.base.DataBase
    :members:
    :special-members:
    :exclude-members: __weakref__, __module__

-   Represents a SQLite database and provides methods for creating tables, executing SQL commands, and retrieving table objects.
+   Represents a SQL database.
+It provides methods for creating tables, executing SQL commands, and retrieving table objects, etc.

-.. autoclass:: MercurySQLite.gensql.Table
+.. autoclass:: MercurySQLite.base.Table
    :members:
    :special-members:
    :exclude-members: __weakref__, __module__

-   Represents a table in the SQLite database and provides methods for adding columns, deleting columns, inserting rows, and executing queries.
+   Represents a table in a SQL database.
+Can be created by `db.createTable()`.
+It provides methods for adding columns, deleting columns, inserting rows, and executing queries, etc.

-.. autoclass:: MercurySQLite.gensql.Exp
+.. autoclass:: MercurySQLite.base.Exp
    :members:
    :special-members:
    :exclude-members: __weakref__, __module__
    :inherited-members:

-   Subclass of BasicExp, representing a query expression that can be used to construct complex queries.
+   Subclass of BasicExp, representing a query expression, which can be used to construct complex queries.

    - Supported Operations:
      * `==`: equality